ubyssey/volunteer/installation/docker.md

 ### Setup the mysql container with a database

-**NOTE: Following commands should be done in a separate terminal window**
+**NOTE: Again, following commands should be done in a separate terminal window than before**

 Connect to the ubyssey_db docker container.